VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ```

 ### TrustList Uploading
 TrustList updating is a release of the new TrustList.
 This function is used in case you need to change information about any key, re-generate key or add any new key.
-You need to create and release the new Trust List and distribute it to your IoT devices.
+You need to create and release the new TrustList and distribute it to your IoT devices.
 In this case you need to use command ```10``` and distribute the new TrustList to your IoT device.

 ### TrustList Distribution
 This section describes how to distribute a TrustList to IoT devices.